-Methodologically, we conducted the same scenario five times as follows:

-- The first run employs the default RPL to provide a "ground truth" curve (red line in Figs. 2a-2c). - The next two runs consider Adaptable-RPL, where the MINOS either dynamically configures its parameters on the fly (via the UPIs) at 30 min (results are indicated by the Adaptable-RPL-D green curve), or it adapts its configuration parameters from the beginning of the experiment (blue curve). - The last two runs provide results for COR-AL-SDN, where the MINOS again either dynamically adapts its parameters at 30 min (CORAL-SDN-D purple curve) or configures the protocol when the experiment starts (orange curve).

-The MINOS interventions' impacts are clearly shown in Figs. 2a-2c, where after 30 min both the dynamically adapted scenarios (i.e., Adaptable-RPL-D and CORAL-SDN-D) are progressively converging to Adaptable-RPL and CORAL-SDN, respectively, which in turn are constantly superior to the default RPL, which keeps the default parameters (i.e., $I{min} = 12$ and $I{doubling} = 8$ ).
-For the Adaptable-RPL-D scenario, after the 30 min, the control and monitoring RPL component of MINOS triggers only the sink and fixed nodes to look on a more frequent basis for disconnected mobile nodes, that is, tuning $I{min} = 8$ and $I{doubling}$ = 0.
-Similarly, for the CORAL-SDN-D scenario, also after 30 min, the corresponding component employs the neighbor request topology control algorithm that considers the neighbor requests [4], and configures the topology maintenance parameter rate at 4 s for the mobile nodes and 10 min for the static ones.
+Methodologically, we conducted the same scenario five times as follows: (i) the first run employs the default RPL to provide a "ground truth" curve (red line in Figs. 2(a)-2(c) graphs); (ii) the next two runs consider the Adaptable-RPL, where the MINOS either Dynamically configures its parameters on-the-fly (via the UPIs) at the 30 min (results are indicated by the Adaptable-RPL-D green curve), or it adapts its configuration parameters from the beginning of the experiment (blue curve), and; (iii) the last two runs provide results for the CORAL-SDN, where the MINOS again either Dynamically adapts its parameters at the 30 min (CORAL-SDN-D purple curve), or it configures the protocol when the experiment starts (orange curve).
+The MINOS interventions' impacts are clearly shown in Figs. 2(a)-2(c), where after 30 min both the dynamically adapted scenarios (i.e. the Adaptable-RPL-D and CORAL-SDN-D), are progressively converging to the Adaptable-RPL and CORAL-SDN respectively, which in turn, are constantly superior to the default RPL which keeps the default parameters (i.e. $I{min} = 12$ and $I{doubling} = 8$).
+For the Adaptable-RPL-D scenario, after the 30 min, the Control and Monitoring RPL component of MINOS triggers only the sink and fixed nodes to look in a more frequent basis for disconnected mobile nodes, that is tuning $I{min} = 8$ and $I{doubling} = 0$.
+Similarly, for the CORAL-SDN-D scenario, also after 30 min, the corresponding component employs the neighbor request topology control algorithm that considers the neighbor requests [4], and configures topology maintenance parameter's rate at 4 sec for the mobile nodes and 10 min for the static ones.
 These last values could be adjusted by an intelligent algorithm or configured by the administrator to match the typical mobility patterns of buses.
 The results demonstrate the positive impact of dynamically tuning the aforementioned parameters through the MINOS platform on the PDR.
 Even in low density networks, there is a trade-off between PDR and control overhead, reflected differently in the two protocols.